northstowekarate/northstowekarate.github.io/syllabus/index.md

 For details on upcoming gradings and how to prepare, speak to your instructor or check our club communications.

 The [Kyu / Dan Grading Syllabus](/static/JKA-Grading-Syllabus.pdf) is also available in PDF format.
+The Kyu Syllabus is also available below, with english translations.

+## Kyu Grading Syllabus

 ### 10th Kyu (White with Orange)
 #### KIHON - In place basics